Contact Waterloo Institute for Nanotechnology

 +1 519 888 4567, ext.38654

-It is my absolute pleasure and honor to lead the Waterloo Institute for Nanotechnology (WIN) and serve its 90 vibrant WIN members and their 180 graduate students and post-doctoral fellows.
+It is my absolute pleasure and honor to lead the Waterloo Institute for Nanotechnology (WIN) and serve its 91 vibrant WIN members and their 180 graduate students and post-doctoral fellows.
 WIN is a global leader in discovering and developing smart materials, connected devices, next generation energy systems, therapeutics and theranostics.
-These discoveries by our scientists and engineers are fundamentally changing our world and helping solve some of humanities most pressing issues.
+These discoveries by our scientists and engineers are fundamentally changing our world and helping solve some of humanity's most pressing issues.

 Innovation at WIN happens at the intersection of traditional disciplines of natural sciences and engineering.
 Working closely with the Faculty of Arts, the Faculty of Environment, the Faculty of Applied Health Sciences, WIN leverages diverse perspectives to solve the complex problems of today.
 This also provides an enriching experience for our researchers and students.
 We understand that the current challenges are multifaceted and WIN cannot resolve them by working in isolation.